ohbotno/Bifr-st/README.md

-# Asgard
+# Bifrost

-Asgard is a Graphical User Interface (GUI) for [Thor](https://github.com/AngelLM/Thor) designed and programmed with [PyQt5](https://riverbankcomputing.com/software/pyqt/download5).
+Bifrost is a Graphical User Interface (GUI) for [Thor](https://github.com/AngelLM/Thor) designed and programmed with [PyQt5](https://riverbankcomputing.com/software/pyqt/download5).

+Originally forked from [Asgard](https://github.com/AngelLM/Asgard), Bifrost has undergone extensive rewrites and improvements to become its own project.
+True to its Norse mythology namesake, Bifrost serves as the bridge between Midgard (the user) and Asgard (the Thor robot).

+**Key Difference:** Unlike the original Asgard, Bifrost has been rewritten to control RepRap Firmware-based systems, specifically targeting the Fly Super Pro 8 controller board.

 * Key features:
   *  User-friendly Graphical Interface